 Insuring Old Houses

-You’ve found your dream house: it’s a beautiful old villa from the 1920’s.
-It might be picture perfect, but is it insurable?
+You’ve found your dream house: it’s a gorgeous bungalow from the 1920’s.
+It’s picture perfect, but will it be hard to get insurance?

 Why are older houses harder to insure?

 Before the early 1930s, New Zealand had no unified set of building standards.
-Some councils had their own building bylaws while others had no standards at all.
-The 1931 Napier earthquake was a wake-up call; the scale of damage made it clear that the building methods used were unsuitable in a country built on earthquake fault lines.
+Some councils had their own bylaws, but many had no standards at all.
+The 1931 Napier earthquake was a wake-up call; the scale of damage made it clear that many popular construction methods were unsuitable for a country built on active fault lines.

-In December 1935, New Zealand’s first set of building standards were introduced.
-These requirements set the basis for the code of compliance building regulations we have today.
+In 1935, New Zealand’s first set of building standards were introduced.
+These set the basis for the Code of Compliance regulations we have today.

 So, can I insure my old house?

-If your house was built in or after 1935 we can provide an instant quote and insurance cover online here.
+For a house built after 1935, no problem – we can provide an instant quote and cover online.

 Our minimum requirements for pre-1935 houses

 1. No original electrical wiring (including switchboards)

-Electrical wiring in the early 1900’s was cloth-wrapped rubber insulated in metal conduit.
-This wiring was highly prone to deterioration and is a leading cause for house fires.
-As a result, many houses were rewired during the 1950’s and 1960’s.
+Electrical wiring in the early 1900s was cloth-wrapped rubber, insulated in metal conduit.
+This was highly prone to deterioration and has been a leading cause of house fires.
+As a result, many houses were rewired during the 1950s and 1960s.

-Despite this, there are still properties around with the original wiring still installed.
-We can only consider cover on a pre-1935 house if we have confirmation the original wiring has been replaced with TPS (Tough Plastic Seathing) wiring.
+However, there are still properties around with their original wiring.
+We need to have confirmation the original wiring has been replaced with TPS (thermoplastic-sheathed) wiring.